Prizefighter series: Prizefighter 6: The Lightweights

 The sixth installment of the Prizefighter franchise took place on 24 March 2009 at the Kelvin Hall, Scotland with the weight division on this occasion being lightweight.
 Boxers taking part in the competition were Ryan Brawley, Ben Murphy, Paul Holborn, Charlie King, Gary McArthur, Steve Saville, Stephen Burke and Stuart Green.
 Brawley won the tournament with victories over Murphy, Holborn and Burke in the final.

 Prizefighter 7: The Cruiserweights

 The seventh instalment of the Prizefighter franchise took place on 19 May 2009 at Earls Court Exhibition Centre, London with the weight division on this occasion being cruiserweight.
-Boxers taking part in the competition were Darren Corbett, Terry Dunstan, Dean Francis, John Keeton, Ovill McKenzie, Bruce Scott, Neil Simpson (boxer)|Neil Simpson and Mickey Steeds.
+Boxers taking part in the competition were Darren Corbett, Terry Dunstan, Dean Francis, John Keeton, Ovill McKenzie, Bruce Scott, Neil Simpson and Mickey Steeds.
 Mark Krence was originally drafted in, but replaced by McKenzie after he was forced to withdraw due to injury.
 McKenize went on to win the title scoring wins over Dunstan, Corbett and Keeton in the final.